arinbasu/Using-Authorea-with-Github/2ck9gd5ki6g.md

-As can be see i
+As can be seen in the above figure,